tymyrddin/blue-phish/source/index.rst

 Threat landscape
 ====================================

 Threat landscapes usually describe attack surfaces and threats to corporations, and hardly to users.
-This is to clarify and research threats to people's devices, and where possible, link in DIY device hardening how-tos.
+These notes and lab writeups are for clarifying current threats to people's devices, describe their Prevent\|Detect\|Respond, strategise security approaches, and where possible, link in DIY device hardening how-tos.

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...